Book an appointment

 If you need appointments for the following, you must call the clinic to book:

-Due to community Covid precautions, please note that all initial appointments are booked via virtual (video) appointment or phone call.
+Due to community Covid precautions, please note that initial appointments are booked via virtual (video) appointment or phone call.
+If it’s necessary to have a follow up onsite visit, we will advise you to book one in your initial appointment.

 - Symptoms that you think may be related to an STI